 Is zinc plated steel a better choice than our current stainless steel part?

 - Kensington, Victoria, Australia

 Due to their relative closeness in the nobility of metals chart, zinc plating would be the better choice to mate with aluminum.
 Stainless steel will actually cause the aluminum panel to corrode in an attempt to protect the stainless steel fastener (because it is more noble).
 If you wanted to take it a step further, I recommend using a zinc lamella dispersion coating instead of standard zinc plating.
-Zinc dispersions usually offer superior corrosion protection (around 500-1000 hours ASTM B117 [link is to spec at TechStreet] ), and many times offer an aluminum rich topcoat to further diffuse bi-metallic corrosion.King Drummond
+Zinc dispersions usually offer superior corrosion protection (around 500-1000 hours ASTM B117 [link by ed. to spec at TechStreet] ), and many times offer an aluminum rich topcoat to further diffuse bi-metallic corrosion.King Drummond

 - Cleveland, Tennessee, USA

 Using zinc plated coach screws to fix aluminium frames,is there a problem?
 I am fixing an aluminium framed building to a concrete base.I intend using zinc plated coach screws.Question:- Will there be any chemical reaction or corrosion possible.John keenan